bossley9/st/README.md

 4. [Patches](#patches)

 ## Installation <a name="installation"></a>
 In order to build st you need the `Xlib` header files.
+For this specific fork of st, you will also need the `envsubst` utility in order to compile in template variables.

-This fork also makes use of the `envsubst` package to insert system environment variables into the configuation.
+As mentioned previously, this fork makes use of the `envsubst` package to insert system environment variables into the configuation.
 The template file named is `template.config.h` for visibility.
-If you are unable to use the `envsubst` package with your operating system or do not intend on using this build of st with my dotfiles, I have also included a compiled version of the configuration as `config.h`.

-Building with `envsubst`:

     envsubst < template.config.h > config.h
-    sudo make clean install

-Building without `envsubst`:

     sudo make clean install

 ## Running <a name="running"></a>